 How to Form a Company in Madeira

-You must follow several steps to successfully start and operate a company in Madeira, which is similar to how it’s done in mainland Portugal.
+You must follow several steps to successfully start a business in Madeira, which is similar to starting a business in Portugal.

 Approve the name of your company